 In this post, I will share more about my experience on the tour so that you can decide if it is something that you would like to do.

 Street Art vs. Graffiti

-On the tour, I really hated seeing graffiti on top of the street art.
-I just think it is so disrespectful and damages the hard work of the street artist.
+On the Bushwick Street Art tour, I hated seeing graffiti on top of the street art.
+I think it is disrespectful and damages the hard work of the street artist.
 It hit me hardest when we saw a beautiful portrait where someone had written over the mouth.
-Unfortunately, there were other examples of graffiti murals as well.
+Unfortunately, there were other examples of graffiti on murals as well.

 The Bushwick Collective

 The tour centered around the Bushwick Collective Street Art (although we did see works that were not part of the Collective as well).